faezmurshidi/ParkMana/README.md

 - Parkings display info in cardview -Name, distance, park lots availability.[done]
 - populate cardview with data[done]
 - fav button saves as fav.
-- Onclick goes to maps view.
+- Onclick goes to maps view. [done]
-- get distance between current location and car park
+- get distance between current location and car park [done]
 - animation thingyy..

 [ISSUES]
 - data can be refresh, but fragment cant.
+Need to reopen the app to refresh data.